12 min read

 They do have a separate landing page aimed at publishers, but the main focus of it would be - subscriptions, user engagements, and basic banner placement functionality.

-What you can test: WYSIWYG, content changes, styling and UX, paywall messages, banner placements.
+What you can test: WYSIWYG, content changes, styling and UX, paywall messages, and banner placements.

 Readouts: Inside the product for the free version, CSV downloads, and sharing reports - at premium versions.